SolutionGuidance/psm/README.md

 See [DESIGN.md](DESIGN.md) for an overview of the PSM's architecture and design assumptions.

+The [psm-app](psm-app) subdirectory holds the source code to the PSM proper.

+The [ext-sources-app](ext-sources-app) subdirectory holds the source code to the semi-separate middleware application that provides a service wrapper around external data sources, thereby offering the PSM a consistent API to those services.

 The [team-notes](team-notes) directory has agendas and meeting notes from various team and sub-team meetings.